 We keep your Personal Data only for as long as necessary for recruitment and employment purposes or to provide you with the Services or to fulfil our processing purposes, in accordance with our legal obligations and for legitimate business purposes.

 The retention period for your Personal Data may vary based on the specific circumstances.
 Nevertheless, in determining the appropriate period to lawfully retain your Personal Data, we will consider inter alia, the:

-- amount, nature and sensitivity of Personal Data;
+(i) amount, nature and sensitivity of Personal Data;

-- purposes for which Personal Data is retained;
+(ii) purposes for which Personal Data is retained;

-- appropriate security measures and, if any, relevant technical constraints; and
+(iii) appropriate security measures and, if any, relevant technical constraints; and

-- applicable legal requirements.
+(iv) applicable legal requirements.

-Please note that if you request that we stop sending you marketing materials, we may keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.
+We currently do not send out any marketing materials as at the date of this Policy.
+However, we may send out marketing materials in the future.
+In the event that we do, we will obtain consent from you.
+However, please note that if you request that we stop sending you marketing materials, we may keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.
 In such instances, we will endeavour to retain only minimal Personal Data to effect the above.

 Nonetheless, if you withdraw your consent (where we rely on consent as our legal basis) or object to our processing of your Personal Data, you may at any time request that we erase or delete your Personal Data.
 Upon receipt of such request, we shall, within a reasonable time, delete or anonymise your Personal Data unless we are legally permitted or required to retain such Personal Data (e.g. ongoing dispute, tax or obligations, accounting purposes, compliance with any legal obligations).